-Assessment is formative and on-going, based on teacher judgment using a range of written work and pupil contribution to lessons.
+Assessment is formative and ongoing, based on teacher judgment using a range of written work and pupil contribution to lessons as well as written assessments.

 Pupils will receive feedback and targets about how to improve the quality of their writing.